Twulz/Twulz.github.io/_posts/2019-10-01-ci-cd-node-jenkins-deployment.md

 layout: post
 title:  "CI/CD Pipeline using Node.js and Jenkins - 5: Deployment"
 date:   2019-10-01
-categories: jenkins node-app
+categories: jenkins node-app server
-tags: jenkins cicd node helloWorld
+tags: jenkins cicd node-app helloWorld server
 ---

 Now that the Continuous Integration part of my pipeline was working, today I got the Continuous Delivery/Deployment part working to automatically deploy to the live server.